liferay/liferay-docs/deployment/articles/04-securing-liferay/15-oauth2/03-authorizing-access.markdown

     https://[hostname]/o/oauth2/authorize?response_type=code&client_id=[client ID]&code_challenge=[PKCE code challenge]

-The rest of the process is identical to Authorization Code flow, except that when making the final request to get the access token, must also provide the following parameter:
+The rest of the process is identical to Authorization Code flow, except that when making the final request to get the access token, you must also provide the following parameter:

 	code_verifier=[Code Verifier that was transformed and sent as code_challenge previously]